 Juniors will be given priority for this program; however, Sophomores may be considered if the project is developmentally appropriate and they can make a compelling case as to how this project relates to their future goals.
 All students receiving the award must be a full-time student in the fall semester.
-The applicant must not have previously received the award, cannot be a graduating Senior (regardless of if in ADP), and be in good academic standing.
+The applicant must be in good academic standing.
+Priority will be given to current juniors and/or those who have not previously recieved the award.